-The Adur Adaptation Project is an exciting, ten-year, collaboration between the Ouse & Adur Rivers Trust, Environment Agency, and West Sussex County Council, aiming to inspire a partnership approach to working with natural processes to improve the condition and function of the River Adur.
+The Adur Adaptation Project is an exciting collaboration between the Ouse & Adur Rivers Trust, Environment Agency, and West Sussex County Council.
+Through this ongoing project we aim to inspire a partnership approach to working with natural processes which improves the condition and function of the River Adur.
 The core objectives of the project are, through the use of Nature Based Solutions, to;

 Reduce the impact of flooding to property and infrastructure

-Achieve a 10% reduction in peak flows during heavy rainfall
+Achieve a 10% reduction in peak flows at Bramber during heavy rainfall.

 Create drought resilience through increasing annual base flow recharge